Skip to content

 nameOverride: "kube-prometheus-stack"

-• Line 418: Ensure that alertmanager.serviceAccount.automountServiceAccountToken: false is set.
+• Ensure alertmanager.serviceAccount.automountServiceAccountToken: false is set.

-• Line 901: Ensure that alertmanager.alertmanagerSpec.externalUrl is set.
+• Ensure alertmanager.alertmanagerSpec.externalUrl is set.

 ## The external URL the Alertmanager instances will be available under.
 This is necessary to generate correct URLs.
 This is necessary if Alertmanager is not served from root of a DNS name. string false